XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

   - Development, Interoperability
 status: not_enabled
 ---
-# Run a Validator Node
+# Run a Validator Node on an EVM Sidechain

 ## Create Your Validator